gburgett/dallas-albania-connection/src/pages/blog/2019-02-25-the-plus-in-albania-plus.md

 This leads us to...
 ## Our Mission Statement:

-> We are building deep relationships with believers and non-believers in Albania and beyond,
+> We are building deep relationships in and beyond Albania
->  through mutual discipleship and partnering in Evangelism,
+>  through mutual discipleship and partnering in Evangelism
->    for the fulfillment of the Great Comission in our respective cities.
+>    for the fulfillment of the Great Comission.

 We are excited for this mission.
 And we are praying for more, greater, deeper, '+'.
 Holding fast to the promises of God, we are patiently and actively waiting for Him